-A purchase order is a (generally) binding document issued by the procurement department of a buy organization (EPC, End User and, trading companies) to a manufacturer, a stockholder or a trading company that defines the terms under which a purchase of project materials or services is done.
-An order confirmation is a document issued by a seller confirming, to the buyer, the terms under which the received PO is accepted.
-Any discrepancy between the purchase order and the related order confirmation shall be clarified before the delivery process starts, to prevent future litigation.
+A purchase order is a binding document issued by the procurement department for a supplier, stating the terms under which a purchase is made.
+An order confirmation is a document issued by a seller confirming, to the buyer, the acceptance of a purchase order.
+Any discrepancy between the purchase order and the order confirmation shall be clarified by both the buyer and the supplier to prevent possible litigation during contract execution.

 A Purchase Order is an administrative document issued by a buyer (i.e. an importer) that specifies the quantity, the quality, the unit and total price of some goods or services that a supplier has to provide, as well as the general terms and conditions ruling the purchase such as delivery, delivery terms (Incoterm), payment terms, payment means, legal conditions etc.